SourceVietnam news

 The following errors and inaccuracies should be avoided to prevent risks during the weighing process.
 This will optimize the shipping process, reducing time and expenses.

-• Incorrect tare weight: Ensure that the tare weight you’re using is accurate.
+• Incorrect tare weight: Ensure that your tare weight is accurate.
 If you’re using an average tare weight, make sure it’s representative of the specific containers you’re using.

-• Weight fluctuations: Be mindful of weight fluctuations due to factors like temperature, humidity, or product settling.
+• Weight fluctuations: Be mindful of weight fluctuations due to temperature, humidity, or product settling.
 If possible, weigh items under consistent conditions.

 • Measurement errors: Use calibrated scales and ensure accurate readings.
 Double-check measurements, especially for large or valuable items.